learn2therm/PairProphet/docs/components.md

     Metrics: something

-8. `s5.0_relation.py`
+8. `c5.0_relation.py`

-*Create experimental dataset from outputs of collect (pfam, 3D, etc.) that can be used to formulate ML model*
+*create experimental dataset from outputs of collect (pfam, 3D, etc.) that can be used to formulate ML model*

     Params: something